COVID-19 Frequently Asked Questions

-If you are notified that you are a close contact of someone with COVID-19, quarantine will be 14 days.
-According to the CDC, that is the longest length of time the virus takes to show symptoms in an infected person, and during that period, a person can spread the virus to others.
+If you are notified that you are a close contact of someone with COVID-19, quarantine will be 10 days from your last known exposure, provided you remain without symptoms for those 10 days.
+According to the CDC, that is the length of time the virus can take to show symptoms in an infected person, and during that period, a person can spread the virus to others.
 That’s why quarantine is important.

 On-campus resident students who entered quarantine only because they are awaiting a COVID-19 test result (and who are not close contacts of someone with the virus) will be quarantined only until they receive a negative test result, which typically takes 24-72 hours.

-On-campus resident students need to contact their RA or their hall’s front desk as soon as they are directed to quarantine by a health professional.
+On-campus resident students need to contact their RA or their hall’s front desk BEFORE they go to get tested or as soon as they are directed to quarantine by a health professional.
 They will then be guided on the process for checking in to quarantine housing.
 Off-campus resident students should return to their homes and follow the direction of their health care provider and the Gallatin City-County Health Department.

 According to the CDC, a person confirmed to have COVID-19 can generally end isolation if all the following criteria are met: